 3. Ask students to use the following frames to record what they are thinking and learning as they read.
-"I know something about this from" "Two questions I have about this section are" "I'm not sure what this is about, but I think it may mean"
+"I know something about this from

+"I'm not sure what this is about, but I think it may mean \\\\\."

 "These pictures help me understand because ."